-Gerard is our Cities Team lead at Metabolic.
+Gerard leads the Cities Team at Metabolic.
 Specializing in urban and regional metabolism analysis, he develops strategies to transition cities and regions towards a circular and sustainable state.

 Gerard grew up in the North of the Netherlands, on one of the Frisian islands.
 Growing up close to nature, he developed an early interest in sustainable development and the interrelationships between natural systems and human society.
 He pursued these interests during his studies and received a Bachelor’s degree in Geography and Spatial Planning at the University of Groningen, and a Master’s degree in Environmental Sciences and Sustainable Development from the University of Utrecht.